-60. At all material times during the New South Wales Claim Period from about May 2014 the New South Wales Roads and Maritime Service (the RMS) issued fines to certain UberX Partners for offences, including one or both of the offences pleaded in paragraphs 79 and 84 below, committed while they were providing UberX.
+60. At all material times during the New South Wales Claim Period from about May 2014 the New South Wales Roads and Maritime Service (the RMS) issued fines to, or undertook other enforcement action against, certain UberX Partners for offences, including one or both of the offences pleaded in paragraphs 79 and 84 below, committed while they were providing UberX.